mesh-mell/meshmell.com/README.md

 ### 1. Firebase's Realtime DataBase
 We are utilizing Firebase Realtime Database to store the following information:
+- Exhibition
   - Category
   - 3D Models
   - 3D Models download count with timestamp
   - 3D Models Creators
   - Sponsors of this project
   - Actions of 3D Models
+- Share
+  -  Users
+     - Models

 #### Use your own firebase cloud service
 If you want to use Firebase Realtime Database by creating your own app specifically for this project